 - Plan to post content around cyclical military events like training exercises, meetings or community events (e.g. Marine Corp Marathon, Warrior Games, etc.) and other scheduled events, missions and holidays.

-- Establish content pillars on your content calendar to aid in the execution and curation of posts and aligns any existing production efforts to fit the platform's strategy.
+- Establish content pillars on your content calendar to aid in the execution and curation of posts and align any existing production efforts to fit the platform's strategy.

 - Use platform analytics to determine days and times with highest traffic and engagement and post the most engaging and important content during those times.